Assassination of Airey Neave: Assassination

 On Friday 30 March 1979 two INLA paramilitaries gained entry to the House of Commons' underground car park posing as workmen, carrying the bomb in a tool box.
 Once inside they identified Neave's car, and fixed a 16 oz explosive device with a mercury tilt detonator on to the floor panel under the driver's seat.

 Neave left the House of Commons a few minutes before 3 p.m.
-As he drove up the underground car park's exit ramp the angle tilted the bomb's mercury switch and it exploded, the blast knocking Neave unconscious, severing his legs and trapping him in the mangled wreckage of the vehicle.
+As he drove up the underground car park's exit ramp, the angle tilted the bomb's mercury switch, triggering it.
+The explosion knocked Neave unconscious, severed his legs and trapped him in the mangled wreckage of the vehicle.
 Neave was cut free from the wreckage by the emergency services, and rushed to Westminster Hospital by ambulance, dying there a few minutes after arrival, not having regained consciousness.

 Reactions

 The INLA issued a statement regarding the attack in the August 1979 edition of its publication The Starry Plough:

 In March, retired terrorist and supporter of capital punishment, Airey Neave, got a taste of his own medicine when an INLA unit pulled off the operation of the decade and blew him to bits inside the 'impregnable' Palace of Westminster.
 Margaret Thatcher said on television that he was an 'incalculable loss' – and so he was – to the British ruling class.

 Margaret Thatcher was due to broadcast to the nation that evening, but cancelled her plans due to her grief at Neave's death.
 The House of Commons decided to resume its business less than an hour after the tragedy, with Labour Chief Whip Michael Cocks and Conservative Norman St John-Stevas taking the view that "legislation should not be baulked by murdering thugs."

-Neave's death came just two days after the vote of no confidence which brought down Callaghan's government and a month before the 1979 general election, which saw a Conservative victory and Thatcher come to power as Prime Minister.
+Neave's death came just two days after the vote of no confidence which brought down Callaghan's government and a month before the general election, which saw a Conservative victory and Thatcher come to power as Prime Minister.
 Neave's wife Diana, whom he married on 29 December 1942, was subsequently elevated to the House of Lords as Baroness Airey of Abingdon.

 Neave's biographer Paul Routledge met a member of the Irish Republican Socialist Party (the political wing of INLA) who was involved in the killing of Neave and who told Routledge that Neave "would have been very successful at that job [Northern Ireland Secretary].
 He would have brought the armed struggle to its knees".

 As a result of Neave's assassination the INLA was declared illegal across the whole of the United Kingdom on 2 July 1979.